 What is Media Studies?

+Media Studies combines artistic, technical, and analytical skills to help you understand new media and the impact of technological innovation on our interactions and in our society.
 Broadly, we can say that media studies inquires into technological innovations which ‘mediate’ interactions – that is, enable new ways for us to talk to each other.
 Radio and television, film, blogs and Twitter, Instagram are all media.
 So are books and photographs.
 Media Studies asks questions about the nature and effect of these means of interaction.
 It also explores opportunities for creative use of media and for invention of new applications.

 What is unique about the UBC Bachelor of Media Studies (BMS) degree program?